I love data visualization. My initial forays into data vizualization led me to the package

 Thanks for tuning in!
-My semester starts next week, and this blogging thing always takes me more time than I think it does, so I think I’ll probably switch to making the satRdays series bi-weekly or once-a-month.
+My semester starts next week, and this blogging thing always takes me more time than I think it does, so I think I’ll probably dial it back for a while.

 In R Markdown you can programatically write these statistics using backticks, specifying the language

 `r`and then writing a function, e.g.,

 round(mean(df$var), 2)within the backticks, but after the